eriksteenberg/Machine-Learning-handin/README.md

 # Machine-Learning-handin
-THe machine learning handins for 2022
+The machine learning handins for 2022